awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.tagging.md

 ## Introduction to Environment Tagging<a name="using-features.tagging.intro"></a>

-AWS Elastic Beanstalk provides support for specifying tags to apply to resources in your environment\.
+AWS Elastic Beanstalk provides support for you to specify tags to apply to resources in your environment\.
 Tags are key\-value pairs\.
 They help you identify environments in cost allocation reports\.
 This is especially useful if you manage many environments\.
 You can also use tags to manage permissions at the resource level\.
+For more information, see [Tagging Your Amazon EC2 Resources](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 By default, Elastic Beanstalk applies three tags:

-+ `elasticbeanstalk:environment-name` is the name of the environment\. `elasticbeanstalk:environment-id` is the environment ID\.
++ `elasticbeanstalk:environment-name` – The name of the environment\.

-+ `elasticbeanstalk:environment-id` is the environment ID\.
++ `elasticbeanstalk:environment-id` – The environment ID\.

-+ `Name` is also the name of the environment\. `Name` is used in the Amazon EC2 dashboard to identify and sort resources\.
++ `Name` – Also the name of the environment\. `Name` is used in the Amazon EC2 dashboard to identify and sort resources\.

 You can't edit these default tags\.